crowdpainter/devart-template/project_posts/2014-03-26-Installation-Proposal.md

 ![Installation Front View](project_images/FrontView.jpg?raw=true "Installation Front View")

-Each touchscreen kiosk would have a custom Android application that would display a painting interface as well as a printer.
-User could use the kiosks to take control of the painting robot.
+Each touchscreen kiosk would have a custom Android application and a printer.
+User could use the touchscreen to take control of the robot and paint.
 Multiple users would be able to participate at once.
-At any time, a users would be able to request a printout of the current state of the canvas and the printer would produce it.
+At any time, a users would be able to request a printout of the current state of the canvas and the printer would produce it for them to take home.

 The television would show a live feed of the robot and the current painting.
-In real time, it would show the robot reacting to the participants instructions.
+It would show the robot reacting to the participants instructions.
 When there are no gallery participants, the robot AI will take over and paint.
-The robot will always be moving.
+The robot will usually be moving on the screen.

 The wireless connection is for participants with their own wireless devices.
-Anyone with a touchscreen will be able to connect and participate in real time.
-Also any of these particpants can request a digital print of the canvas at any time by providing their email.
+Anyone with a touchscreen will be able to connect to the robot and participate in the painting in real time.
+Also any of these wireless particpants can request a digital print of the canvas at any time.

 ![Installation Arial View](project_images/ArialView.jpg?raw=true "Installation Arial View")